Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 implicit data mutation.
 If you've ever had an async callback mess with an object you were working on in the middle of a function, you'll know what I'm talking about.

-### Selectors derive state, containers aggregate, and components present

-Some of this may be old news to some Redux veterans, but it bares repeating since lines tend to get fuzzy as an given application scales.
-For us, it is important to maintain strict boundaries.
-Division of labor in our application is as follows:

-- Your store contains state is solely responsible for updating it.
-- Selectors derive, aggregate, or otherwise transform data from your state into something your components can display.
-- Containers calls selectors, maybe do some aggregation, and pass the result to components
-- Stateless functional components display pre-derived data on the screen, and maybe add a hook or two.

 ## The Tools

 Here is where [Ramda](https://ramdajs.com/) comes in.
 Ramda is a javascript utility library for functional styling programming, focusing on creating data pipelines.

 Each function is curried, never mutates its input, and accepts the data to be operated on as a its last parameter.
-This gives us immutability, treats state as data, and helps to segregate side effects for us right out of the box.
+This gives us immutability, easy function composition, and helps to segregate side effects for us right out of the box.
 You can read more on the philosophy of the library [here](https://fr.umio.us/the-philosophy-of-ramda/).